 I love the idea of creating an interactive Thankful Tree.
 This family craft is a really great way to get the whole family involved crafting something meaningful together.
 And, it’s perfect for sharing with visitors, read more.

-A few years ago I had a section of wall at my main entrance I wanted to update.
+A few years ago I had a wall section at my main entrance I wanted to update.
 We painted over a piece of art I had created and made a nice chocolate brown entry wall to display whatever we wanted.
 Thanksgiving was approaching so instead of putting up family photos or some other general decor, I decided to build a Thankful Tree.

-Originally the idea was to make some decor I would take down after Thanksgiving, but as a family we loved the project so much it stayed for over 2 years.
+We changed out the leaves, added decor and flowers and new notes over time.
 I originally shared this project as part of a 21 days of Gratitude activity with Projects for Preschoolers.

 I used newspaper to create the trunk and the branches.
 Take one sheet of paper at a time and roll them into a tube shape.
 Then add more paper as you go to create a longer tube.
 Tie twine around the paper to hold it together.
 Then I used tacks to attach the tree to the wall.

 Instead, I filled a basket with the blank leaves and set out some markers and tape.
 Anyone entering our home was invited to write their own note and attach the leaves to the Thankful tree.

 Our favorite pieces stayed up regardless of what time of year it was.
 We just kept adding more leaves and more notes.
 I loved having this tree up for so long.
 It was really neat to walk by and stop to notice a note we forgot from last year.

-I especially love that this tree became such a special part of our every day.
+I especially love that this tree tradition became such a special part of our every day.
 Any time we walked by, it was a reminder of things we are thankful for and an inspiration of things we can work towards.